benjge123/concussion-risk-factors-ml/README.md

 21. LOOCV on DT model also improved it significantly.
 New RSME: 17.88 and r^2: 0.41.
 22. Couldn't figure out how to correctly plot a learning curve for LOOCV poly regression
 23. Built a classification DT model.
 5 classes with none, mild, moderate, severe, and very severe classes.
 Uses grid search to help find optimal weights for the classes since there's many "none" data points and few severs/very severe data points.
 Model still meh, 0.55 accuracy after messing with class weights
-24. Built a RF model and got a 0.5 accuracy.
+24. Built a classification RF model and got a 0.5 accuracy.
 DT and RF still struggle to predict on the severe and very severe classes, with both being unable to predict them even after heavily weighting their classes
+25. Plotted Learning curves with model complexity as the x variable